trilitech/tezos-developer-docs/src/pages/smart-contracts/simplified-contracts/index.md

 - when the buyer does not want to send the payment until the request has been fulfilled.
 - when the seller does not want to provide the product/service without some guarantee that they will be paid.

 There are a number of different types of escrow contracts.
 In our contract, the service to provided by the seller is data which can be verified to be valid by the escrow smart contract.
-For example, the request could consist in the service sending the decrypted version of some encrypted data.
+For example, the request could consist of the service sending the decrypted version of some encrypted data.

 ### Entrypoints